Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 Functionally, V3 attempted to improve several mechanical characteristics:

-* More controlled and predictable hinge rotation,
+* More controlled and predictable hinge rotation

-* Increased structural rigidity under load,
+* Increased structural rigidity under load

-* Dedicated interior volume for electronics,
+* Dedicated interior volume for electronics

-* Refined anchor foot integration, and
+* Refined anchor foot integration

-* Improved symmetry during the fold unfold motion.
+* Improved symmetry during the fold unfold motion

 These goals required significantly more detail than in prior versions, and the resulting model exposed several important limitations.
 The added hardware substantially increased the estimated system weight, contradicting the simplicity desired for a foldable, lightweight prototype.
 The number of hinge components led to unexpected assembly complexity, and several clearance and interference issues emerged once real geometry was introduced.
 These observations prompted the team to reconsider the direction of the design.